margonaut/simulateur_de_caisse_francaise/README.md

 The player's goal is to navigate through a conversation with a French cashier who has little patience for anglos and will switch to English as soon as you make a mistake.

 Every prompt from the cashier has a set of simple potential valid responses.
-Player input is case-insensitive.
+Player input is case-insensitive but requires correct accents.

 ### Controls